Gazelle (bicycle company)

 Royal Dutch Gazelle is the largest and most famous bicycle manufacturer in the Netherlands.
-Gazelle employs 550 workers at its factory in Dieren, Netherlands, producing 300,000 bicycles a year.
+The company employs 550 workers at its factory in Dieren, Netherlands, producing 300,000 bicycles a year.
 Total production has passed 13 million.

 History

 1892-1919

 The company was founded 1892 by Willem Kölling and Rudolf Arentsen.
 Initially they sold bicycles imported from England.
 They started their own production using the Gazelle name in 1902.

 1920-1949

 During the period from the 1920s to the 1940s, Gazelle had success exporting bicycles to the East Indies.
-Many Gazelle bicycles survive throughout Indonesia even today and are a highly sought after Dutch collectors item.
+Many Gazelle bicycles survive throughout Indonesia even today and are a highly sought-after Dutch collector's item.
 During this period, Gazelle was to use the Piet Pelle cartoon character throughout many advertising campaigns.
 This video from 1925 shows the Gazelle factory and production techniques.

-Developments include a collapsible delivery bicycle in 1930 and a tandem bicycle introduced in 1935.
+Developments include a collapsible delivery bicycle in 1930, and a tandem bicycle introduced in 1935.
 An electric bicycle was produced in 1937 together with Philips.